rub1n0/canb0t/README.md

 ## Python Utility – *CANb0t Rebooted*

 The Python helper has been rewritten from the ground up.
-The new `can_engine.py` focuses on three core capabilities while retaining the neon console flair:
+The new `can_engine.py` focuses on a few core capabilities while retaining the neon console flair:

 1. **Serial logging** – stream frames from the Arduino logger and append them to `CANLOG.CSV` while the console offers pause/resume controls.
 2. **DBC command transmission** – load a DBC file and encode messages for transmission over any python‑can compatible interface.
+Any message sent or observed can be stored so the exact bytes may be reissued later.
 3. **Interactive PID console** – issue OBD‑II PID requests from a menu and display decoded responses.
+4. **Filtered serial capture** – select messages from the loaded DBC and log only matching frames while automatically caching their data bytes.

 When sending a message interactively, the helper now inspects `CANLOG.CSV` and prepopulates each signal with the most recently observed byte values so